 The R. L. Harris Dam and Lake Project will be operated during floods and in support of navigation downstream in accordance with regulations prescribed by the Secretary of the Army and published in the Code of Federal Regulations, Title 33, Chapter II, Part 208, Section 208.
 A Memorandum of Understanding (MOU) concerning the design, construction, and operation of the R. L. Harris development for flood control (now termed flood risk management) was adopted by the Alabama Power Company (APC) and the U.S. Army Corps of Engineers (herein referred to as the Corps of Engineers or Corps) on 27 September 1972 and later revised on 11 October 1990.
 This MOU is also intended to memorialize the functions and procedures for both the Corps and APC for implementing these plans and meeting their responsibilities with regard to the orderly exchange of hydrologic data.
-A copy of the MOU is included in this manual as Exhibit C.
+A copy of an updated MOU revised to reflect changes in this manual will be included as Exhibit C once executed.